The Brownian Spatial Coalescent: Introduction

 \subsection{The Brownian Spatial Coalescent}

-The genealogies of a spatial model of the kind considered in the previous paragraph will be very complicated to describe in general; they depend on the initial condition of the process, and wouldn't be Markovian without conditioning at least on the total population size process (as is the case in the non-spatial setting, where genealogies are Markovian after a time change that depends on the total population size process, see e.g.\ \cite[Thm.\ 5.1]{DK99} for the Kingman coalescent).
+The genealogies of a spatial model of the kind considered in the previous paragraph will be very complicated to describe in general; they depend on the initial condition of the process, and wouldn't be Markovian without conditioning at least on the total population size process (as is the case in the non-spatial setting, where genealogies are Markovian after a time change that depends on the total population size process, see e.g.\ \cite{DK99}, Theorem\ 5.1, for the Kingman coalescent).
 But if the population is at stationarity forwards in time, and the total population size is constant, then the genealogies are time homogeneous, and there is hope for them to be Markovian.
 If that is the case, they would be described by a spatial coalescent in the sense of \cref{def:coalintro}.

-The goal of this paper is to identify a universal class of spatial coalescents that describe the genealogies of constant size spatial population models at stationarity in which individuals follow independent Brownian motions.
+The goal of this project is to identify a universal class of spatial coalescents that describe the genealogies of constant size spatial population models at stationarity in which individuals follow independent Brownian motions.
 We will do so by axiomatically defining a class of spatial coalescents through a property that we would expect the genealogies of all such populations to satisfy.
-To motivate it, note that if we condition a realisation of the forwards in time population model on the initial and final locations of all individuals, as well as the times and locations of branch events, then all individuals will follow independent Brownian bridges along the branches of the ``genealogical'' tree (or forest in general), regardless of the branching mechanism.
+The idea is as follows: if we condition a realisation of the forwards in time population model on the initial and final locations of all individuals, as well as the times and locations of branch events, then, regardless of the branching mechanism, all individuals follow independent Brownian bridges along the branches of the ``genealogical'' tree (or forest in general) forwards in time.
 Interpreting this backwards in time, it means for the associated coalescent that, conditional on the genealogical tree and the times and locations of what are now the coalescence events, lineages follow independent Brownian bridges along the branches of the tree \emph{backwards} in time.